ttscoff/doing/README.md

 The `tags` and `tags_bool` keys allow you to specify tags that the view is filtered by.
 You can list multiple tags separated by spaces, and then use `tags_bool` to specify `ALL`, `ANY`, or `NONE` to determine how it handles the multiple tags.

-The `order` key defines the sort order of the output.
+The `order` key defines the sort order of the output (asc or desc).
 This is applied _after_ the tasks are retrieved and cut off at the maximum number specified in `count`.

+You can include tag timers and totals in the output with `totals: true`.
+Control tag output using `tag_sort` (name or title) and `tag_order` (asc or desc).
+You can also output only timed entries using `only_timed: true`.
+All of these options can be overridden using flags on the `doing view` command.

 Regarding colors, you can use them to create very nice displays if you're outputting to a color terminal.
 Example: